-PricewaterhouseCoopers SA has been appointed as the statutory auditor of Perfect Holding since 1997.
+PricewaterhouseCoopers SA has been appointed as the statutory auditor of Perfect Holding and of the Perfect Holding Group since 1997.
 Since 2017, the lead auditor is Mr. Yves Cerutti, Swiss Audit Expert, partner (except for 2019, when the lead auditor was Mrs Corinne Pointet, Swiss Audit Expert, partner).
 As required by law, the lead auditor has to be changed every 7 years.
+By declaration of December 7, 2020, the Board of Directors has decided to renounce to a specific audit of the financials of the Company's subsidiary Perfect Aviation SA in view of the currently very limited activity of such company.

-AUDIT FFFS
+AUDIT FEES

-The fees for professional services related to the audit of the Perfect Group's annual accounts for the FY 2020 amounted to KCHF 90.
-This amount includes fees for the audit of Perfect Holding, of its subsidiaries and of the consolidated financial statements.
+The fees for professional services related to the audit of the Perfect Holding Group's annual accounts (including consolidated financial statements) for the FY 2021 amounted to KCHF 60.